rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Define Window caption text.
-If missed &ndash; caption from page used.
-Not supported on Windows CE devices.</p>
+Define Window caption text.
+If missed - caption from page used.
+Not supported on Windows CE devices.
 ####Access